mambans/AioFeed/README.md

 - Twitch followed online streams
 - Twitch Vods
-- Twitch top streams (all/category) (most viewers)
 - Youtube subscriptions

+* Twitch top streams (all/category)

 ### Twitch

-Notifies auto refreshes the live Twitch feed every 25sec with Notifications.
-Notifies also shows most recent vods from specific Twitch channels you have enabled fods for in Notifies, so you can follow a live stream but dont't enbled vods for them and the other way around.
+Notifies auto refreshes the live Twitch feed every 25sec with live Notifications.
+Notifies also shows most recent vods from specific Twitch channels you have enabled/selected vods for in Notifies.
 Auto refreches vods every 3 hours, can be manually refreshed from a button.

-Features:
+#### Features

 - Online followed streams feed
 - Vods feed
-- Preview Vods and Live streams on hover.
-- Top streams (all/category) feed.
+- Top streams.
-- See all followed channels
+- Followed channels list.
 - Follow/Unfollow button
 - Channel page with Vods and Clips. (+Sort buttons)
 - Player to watch live streams, vods(no chat) and clips(no chat).

+#### Added features I personally thought was missing from Twitch

+- Auto refresh streams and their stats incl. viewers, games, title, thumbnail (For when Site stays Open or Pinned.)
+- Adjust volume with scroll wheel and mute with scroll click.
+- Seperate Live follows and vod follows so I only fetch vods from selected channels.
+- Bigger live video & smaller chat.
+- Switch chat side and able to hide chat.
+- See Uptime on both Live video, thumbnails and sidebar.
+- Repacing the "vigenette" effect on hover only have black background/shadow where text is.
+- Live preview of the stream when Hovering thumbnails.
+- Channel, title, category info in notification.
+- More stable/consistant notifications (imo).
-- Notifications list for Online and Offline notifications.
+- Notification list to see a "log" of live/offline notifications.
+- Removing reruns from live feed.
+- Load more vods without leaving the main/feed page.

+* (Small/normal delay ~1 sec with no ads)

 ### Youtube